YueLiRex/alpaca-trade-api-rust/README.md

 [![PRs](https://img.shields.io/github/issues-pr/YueLiRex/alpaca-trade-api-rust.svg)](https://github.com/YueLiRex/alpaca-trade-api-rust/pulls)
 [![Build](https://github.com/YueLiRex/alpaca-trade-api-rust/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/YueLiRex/alpaca-trade-api-rust/actions/workflows/main.yml)

-Alpaca-trade-api-rust as the name stats.
-It is a rust implementation of [alpaca trading api](https://docs.alpaca.markets/reference/issuetokens).
-It allows you interact with alpaca with its restful api.
+Alpaca-trade-api-rust as the name suggests.
+It is a Rust implementation of [alpaca trading api](https://docs.alpaca.markets/reference/issuetokens).
+It allows you to interact with alpaca with its restful api.

 ## How to use it
 1. Initialize alpaca client with api key and api secret